IRL2/nanover-docs/source/concepts/base-protocol.rst

 Multiple clients may update the same key.
-If they do so close enough in time, other clients will receive a different assortment of these updates which can appear as visual or logical glitch.
-In practice, if clients display an object with its location bound to a shared state key, and if multiple clients try to move that object, it may appear as jumping between different locations as clients receive conflicting locations.
+If they do so close enough in time, other clients will receive a different assortment of these updates which can appear as visual or logical glitches.
+In practice, if clients display an object with its location bound to a shared state key, and if multiple clients try to move that object, it may appear to jump between different locations as clients receive conflicting locations.
 To avoid such situations, clients have the ability to request a lock on a key or set of keys.

 A lock applies to a key in the shared state.
 It has an access token, and a duration in seconds during which it is valid.
 The access token is an arbitrary string, chosen by the client, that associates the client with its locks.
-The client sends this key alongside its requests to update shared state, and the update only succeeds if all the keys in the request have no valid locks on them or if the locks are associated with the same access token as in the update request.
+The client sends this key alongside its requests to update the shared state, and the update only succeeds if all the keys in the request have no valid locks on them or if the locks are associated with the same access token as in the update request.

 A client can create, renew, or remove locks.
 To do so, it needs to call the ``UpdateLocks`` method with an ``UpdateLocksRequest``.
 The request contains the